Replacing a staircase: 5 things to know

 Consider Building Regulations, Listed Building Consent, the stair design and the available space

 A well designed and beautiful staircase sets the tone for your entire home.
 Even the simplest design is a feature of engineering but the most inventive designs take your breath away.
-When replacing a staircase, there are certain key points to bear in mind at the planning stage.

 Architect Dan Marks, founding director at Mata Architects, outlines important factors to consider